jeisen0105/Bellabeat-Case-Study-2/README.md

 ## Introduction

-This document presents the analysis for the Bellabeat Wellness Technology Case Study, the capstone project for the Google Data Analytics Professional Certificate.
-The project follows the six-step data analysis process: Ask, Prepare, Process, Analyze, Share, and Act, to address key business objectives for Bellabeat's growth.
+This case study analyzes Bellabeat’s wellness technology data using the six-step data analysis process — Ask, Prepare, Process, Analyze, Share, and Act — as part of the Google Data Analytics Capstone Project.
+The goal is to uncover actionable insights that can guide Bellabeat’s marketing and product growth strategies.

 ## Background

-Bellabeat is a high-tech company, founded in 2013, focused on manufacturing health and wellness products specifically for women.
+Founded in 2013, Bellabeat is a wellness technology company that designs smart products to empower women with data-driven health insights.
 The company's mission is to empower women with knowledge about their health and habits by collecting data on activity, sleep, stress, and reproductive health.

 Bellabeat's product line includes:
 - Bellabeat App: Provides health data on activity, sleep, stress, and more.